-Each facing different hurdles in their lives, the film – by photographers Jenny Gage and Tom Betterton – offers intimate access to the private worlds of these young women.
-By the film's end we've witnessed them laugh, cry and savour their first tastes of adulthood.
+The film—by photographers Jenny Gage and Tom Betterton—offers intimate access to the private worlds of these young women, each facing different hurdles in their lives.
+By the end, we've witnessed them laugh, cry, and savor their first tastes of adulthood.
 And with a lean running time of just 79 minutes, All This Panic flickers by fast, the seasons measurable by the girls' changing hairstyles and evolving attitudes.

-Distinct personalities shine through: Lena's calm resilience in the face of family chaos; Sage's whipsmart observations on feminism and race; Olivia's tentative – then bold – coming out; and Ginger's shedding of the naivety that's been holding her back.
+Distinct personalities shine through: Lena's calm resilience in the face of family chaos, Sage's quick-witted observations on feminism and race, Olivia's tentative—then bold—coming out, and Ginger's shedding of the naïvety that's been holding her back.

 The usual teen topics of sex and drugs are explored, but the film is never salacious.
 Instead, it's a vibrant and candid group portrait that offers up a refreshing, dynamic image of modern girlhood.
-Ginger's dad tells her part-way through the film that "the whole point of growing older is that you eventually find out what's fake about you and what's real, and hopefully move on with more of the real".
-Just like its subjects, All this Panic is a film that strives for authenticity, and finds it.
+Ginger's dad tells her halfway through the film that "the whole point of growing older is that you eventually find out what's fake about you and what's real, and hopefully move on with more of the real."
+Just like its subjects, All This Panic is a film that strives for authenticity and finds it.
 I spoke to Jenny Gage about the experience of making it.